+Application for 1915(c) HCBS Waiver: Draft VA.007.04.01 - Jan 01, 2025

-Coaching, Workplace Assistance, and/or Supported Employment services are limited to no more than 66 hours per week.
+The unit of service is an hour.
+Community Engagement, alone or in combination with Community Coaching, Group Day and/or Supported Employment services are limited to no more than 66 hours per week.

-These services cannot take place in a licensed residential setting or in the individual's residence other than identified and agreed upon supports using telehealth as documented in the Plan for Supports.
+These services cannot take place in a licensed residential setting or in the individual's residence.
 The service may not occur in "centers" except for the purpose of exploring community-based interests and activities and gathering general information.
 These activities may not exceed the allotted 10% of the planned and delivered hours in a month.

 When both the individual and the Community Engagement provider (as agreed upon by all parties) are utilizing telehealth platforms, the utilization of telehealth shall not exceed 15% of the authorized and billed hours per month.

 These services are provided at a ratio of no more than 3 individuals supported by 1 staff person.

-Service Delivery Method (check each that applies):

-☐ Participant-directed as specified in Appendix E ☐ Provider managed

 Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-Relative

-Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title

-Agency Community Engagement provider
+Provider Category Provider Type Title Agency Community Engagement Provider

-A di C. Dandisin A Commission

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Community Engagement
+Service Type: Other Service Service Name: Community Engagement

-Provider Category:

-Agency Provider Type:

-Trovider Type.

-Community Engagement provider
+Community Engagement Provider

-Community Engagement provider Provider Qualifications License (specify): Community Engagement service providers must be licensed by DBHDS as a provider of non-center based day support services.

-Community Engagement provider Provider Qualifications License (specify): Community Engagement service providers must be licensed by DBHDS as a provider of non-center

-Community Engagement provider Provider Qualifications License (specify): Community Engagement service providers must be licensed by DBHDS as a provider of non-center based day support services.

-Community Engagement provider Provider Qualifications License (specify): Community Engagement service providers must be licensed by DBHDS as a provider of non-center based day support services.
+Community Engagement service providers must be licensed by DBHDS as a provider of non-center based day support services.

-Community Engagement services providers must have a signed Provider Participation agreement with DMAS in order to provide these services.
+Providers must have a signed Provider Participation agreement with DMAS in order to provide these services.
 The provider designated in the Participation Agreement must directly provide the services and bill DMAS for reimbursement.
 Providers that choose to render allowable activities via telehealth must adhere to the requirements of their provider agreement to meet all state and federal requirements including HIPAA.
-The Virginia Department of Medical Assistance Services (DMAS) Provider Application v1.2 states "The provider agrees to comply with the regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA)."
+The Virginia Department of Medical Assistance Services (DMAS) Provider Application v1.2 states "The provider agrees to comply with the regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).".

-Providers must also assure that persons providing these services have received training in the characteristics of developmental disabilities and appropriate interventions, training strategies and other methods of supporting individuals with functional limitations prior to providing Community Living Waiver services and pass an objective standardized test of skills, knowledge, and abilities approved by DBHDS that must be administered according to DBHDS' defined procedures.
+Providers must also assure that persons providing these services have received training in the characteristics of developmental disabilities and appropriate interventions, training strategies and other methods of supporting individuals with functional limitations prior to providing waiver services and pass an objective standardized test of skills, knowledge, and abilities approved by DBHDS that must be administered according to DBHDS' defined procedures.

-DBHDS Office of Licensing verifies that providers meet DBHDS licensing standards.
+DBHDS Office of Licensing verifies that providers of services meet DBHDS licensing standards.